What is differential geometry: curves and surfaces

 Now assume there are two curves $\gamma_1$ and $\gamma_2$ with the given curvature and torsion functions.
-Applying a motion of the space we can assume that $\gamma_1(s_0)=\gamma_2(s_0)$ and the Frenet frames of the curves coincide at $s_0$.
+Applying an isometry of the space, we can assume that $\gamma_1(s_0)=\gamma_2(s_0)$, and the Frenet frames of the curves coincide at $s_0$.
 Then $\gamma_1=\gamma_2$ by the uniqueness of solutions to the system (\ref{thm:ODE}).
-Hence the last statement follows. \qeds
+Hence, the last statement follows. \qeds